Therapy for Religious Trauma & High-Control Religion Recovery

 Hi!
 I’m Christine.

 I’m a religious trauma therapist offering online therapy for people recovering from religious trauma, spiritual abuse, and the effects of high-control religion in California, Florida, and Missouri.
-I also support people in faith transition and deconstruction as well as LGBTQIA folx harmed by conservative religion or purity culture.
+I also support people in faith deconstruction as well as LGBTQIA folx harmed by conservative religion or purity culture.

 Ditch Harmful Religion.
 Find Yourself.